Clinthon007/Bank_Loan_Report/README.md

 - **High Application Rate for New Employees:** The category of employees with less than one year of employment has the second-highest number of loan applications, suggesting a potential correlation between new hires and financial needs.

 - **Decreasing Trend**: As employee tenure increases, the number of loan applications generally decreases, with a steeper decline in the earlier years of employment.

-Dominant Group: Employees with over 10 years of tenure constitute the largest group of loan applicants.
+- **Dominant Group**: Employees with over 10 years of tenure constitute the largest group of loan applicants.

 **ii.
 Total Funded Amount**